sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 ### devices section
 **USAGE**: files/sonic_lab_devices, group_vars/fanout/secrets, group_vars/lab/secrets, lab

-The devices section is a dictionary that contains all devices and hosts.
-This section does not contain information on PTF containers.
-For more information on PTF containers, see the testbed.csv file.
+The devices section is a dictionary that contains all devices, hosts and PTF containers.

 For each device that you add, add the following: